 Announcements

-Cultural District celebrate collaborate arts vision
+Cultural Districts celebrate arts vision

 Guests applauded and cameras clicked as the celebration of Arts and Humanities Month concluded at the Houston Endowment office on Thursday, October 24.
 The celebration – hallmarked by music and dancers thanks to DACAMERA and Harrison Guy and the Urban Souls Dance Company, as well as introductions to each of the city’s seven cultural districts by art leaders from around the sector – was topped off by a proclamation declaring the date arts and humanities day in the city of Houston.